 Of course, the country isn’t the only thing that matters–individual banks obviously take into consideration the business activities, transaction activity and volume, and the people involved in the company too.
 And if you have strong banking relationships already, you might be able to overcome the shortcomings of having a company registered in a high-risk jurisdiction like Seychelles–but, even this can be tough.

 Let’s start by taking a look at some of the benefits that a Seychelles company formation with a bank account can offer.
-Then, we’ll look at the issues and a few of the possible alternatives.
+Then, we’ll look at the issues and a few possible alternatives.

 Yes, despite the poor reputation and stereotypes, there are some benefits and particular reasons why someone might choose to set up a Seychelles offshore company.
 But, buyer beware… if you need a bank account for this company, you might struggle to open accounts.
 But, more on that below.